 Marriage these days seems to be falling out of favor.
 Not only are young couples choosing marriage less today than ever before, the number of those who consider themselves happily married is also in decline.

-Vicki Larson, journalist and co-author of The New I Do, Reshaping Marriage for Skeptics, Realists and Rebels, sites that six of every 10 are unhappily coupled and four out of 10 have considered leaving their partner.
+Vicki Larson, journalist and co-author of The New I Do, Reshaping Marriage for Skeptics, Realists, and Rebels, cites that six of every 10 are unhappily coupled and four out of 10 have considered leaving their partner.

 A study done by the National Opinion Research Center in 2014 revealed that the trend is getting worse, not better.
 People are becoming less and less happy in their marriages as time goes on.